pzinemanas/pycom-ftplib/README.md

 # pycom-ftplib
 This repository contains An FTP client library for pycom boards (MicroPython).
 It is based in the [micropython-ftplib](https://github.com/SpotlightKid/micropython-ftplib) implementation.
-Modifications to the ```lib/ftplib.py'''were done in order to work in the pycom modules.
+Modifications to the `lib/ftplib.py` were done in order to work in the pycom modules.
 This code was only tested on WiPy 3.0 and FTP_TLS is not fully tested yet.

 ## Organization of this repository